- Download our Moving to New Zealand Guide (PDF)

 New Zealand is an English-speaking country with reliable media, both local and international mobile phone providers and an efficient postal service.
 Expats therefore shouldn’t have any problems keeping in touch in New Zealand.
-Although there have been improvements in recent years, the internet in New Zealand, although generally accessible, is slower and more expensive than it is in many parts of Europe or the USA, particularly in rural areas of New Zealand.
+Although there have been improvements in recent years, the internet in New Zealand, is slower and more expensive than in many parts of Europe or the US, particularly in rural areas of New Zealand.

 Internet in New Zealand

 There are a number of options when it comes to using the internet in New Zealand.
-These include having an ADSL or fibre line installed, or using prepaid 3G or 4G broadband.
+These include having an ADSL or fibre line installed, or using prepaid 4G broadband.

 Mobile phones in New Zealand

-Mobile phone contracts and services in New Zealand are provided by the likes of Spark New Zealand, as well as Vodafone and 2degrees, among others.
+Mobile phone contracts and services in New Zealand are provided by the likes of Spark New Zealand, as well as Vodafone, Skinny and 2degrees, among others.

 SIM cards are freely available in airports and large supermarkets.
 Expats can apply for phone contracts as long as they legally reside in the country.
 Applicants need to provide two forms of identification (such as a passport and driver’s licence) as well as proof of address to sign up for a mobile phone contract in New Zealand.
 There are also a number of affordable prepaid options.

 Postal services in New Zealand